asimahmad/csv-tool-react-js/README.md

-## If get any problem while installing the dependancies, please go through the logs and go through the official documentations over cloud.
+<span style="color:green"> If get any problem while installing the dependancies, please go through the logs and go through the official documentations over cloud.</span>

 # Screenshot of the app.